aasshishh/resume/README.md

 ## Summary

-Highly accomplished and versatile Software Engineering Leader with 13+ years of experience driving innovation across multiple big tech companies, products, and platforms.
+Highly accomplished and versatile Software Engineering Leader with decades of experience driving innovation across multiple big tech companies, products, and platforms.
 Proven track record of delivering high-quality solutions, leading cross-functional teams, and mentoring junior engineers to drive growth and success with string problem solving-skills.
 Currently focused on upskilling and exploring upcoming technologies to enhance my capabilities and stay at the forefront of the industry.

 ## Technical Expertise